-FBR’s job is to provide a healthy and loving temporary home while we look for forever homes for our bullies.
-In addition, FBR is committed to promoting responsible ownership of bully breeds, fighting against breed discrimination, spaying and neutering pets, reporting dog fighting, and demonstrating to the community that bully breeds are loyal, loving, and wonderful forever companions.
+FBR's job is to provide a loving, temporary home while we look for forever homes for our bullies.
+In addition, FBR is committed to promoting responsible ownership of bully breeds, fighting against breed discrimination, spaying and neutering pets, reporting dog fighting, and demonstrating to the community that bully breeds are loyal and loving family companions.

 At FBR we feel that it is the top priority to reach our youth and help mold compassionate and educated citizens.
 We also aggressively seek out new educational opportunities in the community.
 Some of the main points that we cover in our service are: basic breed education and pet care, how to approach a dog safety, how to read an animals body language for dog bite prevention, dog fighting, abuse, neglect, the importance of spaying and neutering and the consequences of backyard breeding.
 We have been invited to many schools and colleges all around the Central Valley.
 These facilities include but are not limited to: Computec High School, Lemoore Middle College, ITT Technical Institute, Fowler High School, and Clovis North High School.

 Fresno Bully Rescue recognizes the benefit of animal therapy for humans.
 At no cost, FBR brings qualified & certified shelter dogs to visit Senior Assisted Living Facilities such as Golden One, the homeless women & children of the Evangel Home of Fresno and the wonderful people of the Disabled Veterans Program.
 Seeing the transformation that an animal brings to a person who often struggles with loneliness, sadness or a disability is the most rewarding effort.